We've got another hour of exciting, unpredictable broadcast excellence straight ahead here on the one and only Rush Limbaugh program.

 They're just living in the past.

-It's just that's fundraising, too, by the way.
+It's fundraising, too, by the way.

 Giant, giant fundraising tool on the part of the militant feminist group.

-So let's go to this Hegel business.
+So let's go to this Hagel business.

-Here is a soundbite from yesterday's program, me speaking.
+Here is a soundbite from yesterday's program, Me Speaking.

-Snerdry and I just talking about this.
+Snerder and I just talking about this.

 Can't figure it out here.

-Can't figure out what the political upside for Chuck Hagel is and all this rap that he has gotten into, now talking about the president might be impeached or could be impeachable.
+Can't figure out what the political upside for Chuck Hagel is and all this rap that he has gotten into.

-Unless he's running for the Democrat nomination.
+I just can't figure it out unless he's running for the Democrat nomination.

 I don't know what Chuck Hagel's up to.